felipebottega/Infinite-Mandelbrot/README.md

 ## Next Steps
         Converter float to int array ✔️
         Array arithmetic ✔️
-        Zoom-in system, box vertex calculation (numeric only) Zoom-out system, box vertex calculation (numeric only) System for increasing/decreasing the precision of int arrays
+        Zoom-in system, box vertex calculation (numeric only) ✔️ Zoom-out system, box vertex calculation (numeric only) ✔️ System for increasing/decreasing the precision of int arrays ✔️ Array arithmetic with shaders
+        Rendering of the fractal
+        Zoom system with shaders
+        History of fractal views
+        UI

 ## Release history